Accessibility links

 Pangea AI might view such guidance as a strict limitation and follow it at the expense of other, more important instructions.
 If you are not happy with the length of the suggested texts, we suggest refining the prompt as follows:

 • Add further verbal guidance.
-For example, "Ensure conciseness".
+For example, 'Ensure conciseness'.

 • Add context to explain how the text will be used.
-For example, "Write a brief introduction to display on social media".
+For example, 'Write a brief introduction to display on social media'.

 Multi-step prompts

-1. Prepare the prompt in an external text editor (not in Pangea CMS).
+Prepare the prompt in an external text editor (not in Pangea CMS).
+When the prompt is fully prepared, paste the text into Pangea CMS on the Site localization page.

+Structure the prompt as a nested list.
 The nested list structure might look as follows:

 • Step 1: General instruction